liuliu0306/CPO/README.md

 Initial

-1.Implement `UnrolledLinkedList.py` and `ull_test.py`
+1. Implement `UnrolledLinkedList.py` and `ull_test.py`
-2.GitHub active successfully
+2. GitHub active successfully
-3.Update README
+3. Update README

 - 25.04.2022 - 0

-1.Module has been renamed.
+1. Module has been renamed.
-2.Updated GitHub action configuration from the template.
+2. Updated GitHub action configuration from the template.
-3.Rewritten concat method.
+3. Rewritten concat method.
-4.Tested all monoid properties with PBT.
+4. Tested all monoid properties with PBT.
-5.Rewritten test_add_and_remove method.
+5. Rewritten test_add_and_remove method.
-6.Make `capacity` argument optimal for UnrolledLinkedList constructor.
+6. Make `capacity` argument optimal for UnrolledLinkedList constructor.
-7.Rewrite the iterator
+7. Rewrite the iterator

 - 25.04.2022 - 1

 1. All the above tasks are completed!

 - 02.05.2022 - 0
-1. Rename ull_test.py to unrolled_linked_list_test.py.
+1. Rename `ull_test.py` to `unrolled_linked_list_test.py`.
 2. Add test associativity in sequence of concatenations.
 3. Add test which demonstrates how capacity can increase.